Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 ### Modifiers by Example

-Now that we understand some of the basic building blocks of Swift Charts, let's take a look at a few more ways we can modify our chart style.
-In the end, we should have a chart that looks pretty close to what we've built for [CaliCalo](https://base11studios.com/clients/calicalo/).
+Now that we understand some of the basic building blocks of Swift Charts let's look at a few more ways to modify our chart style.
+Ultimately, we should have a chart that looks close to what we've built for [CaliCalo](https://base11studios.com/clients/calicalo/).

 #### **Chart** Modifiers